Ploy × Google Search Console

 Where your pages appear in Google AI Overviews and which queries trigger them.

-Every new piece Korra writes is briefed against actual GSC data — not guessed keywords.
+Every new piece Ploy writes is briefed against actual GSC data — not guessed keywords.

 How it connects

 Three steps.
-Then Google Search Console works inside Korra.
+Then Google Search Console works inside Ploy.

 Google Search Console ships connected.